NikKowPHP/telegram-darvin/README.md

     bash run_tests.sh
     ```

+    On Windows, you can also use the batch script:
+    ```batch
+    setup_venv.bat
+    pytest
+    ```

 2. The script will:
-    - Check if the `.venv` directory exists
+    - Check if the virtual environment exists
-    - Create it using `setup_venv.sh` if missing
+    - Create it if missing
     - Activate the virtual environment
     - Install any missing dependencies from `requirements.txt`
     - Run the test suite using `pytest`